 Below are recipes for kids to cook that are extra easy or have "fun parts" that kids, even very young ones, can help with.
 It's not a big step to go from "helping out" to "doing it themselves".
 Always be there to teach how to do things safely.

 I've categorized the recipes such as, Easy Kids Christmas Cookies Recipes, to make it easier to find ones you'll enjoy doing together.
 Read the recipe carefully to see what the kids can do.
 And then, let them do it.
 Let them read the recipe; teach them to measure; explain the steps.
 Have fun!

-By the way, the two lovely ladies above are my two granddaughters, Alana and her rouladen at the top and Lydia cutting peppers for the goulash on the bottom.
+By the way, the two lovely ladies above are my two granddaughters, Alana and her rouladen at the top and Lydia with her twice-baked potatoes on the bottom.
 They are even featured in my eBook, Quick Fix Soups.